Jaydeep9979/Jaydeep9979/README.md

 <br />
 <br />

 Hi, I'm Jaydeep 😉, Avid Coder 👨🏻‍💻 from India.
-Currently, I'm working on Data Structure and Algorithms With Python.
+Currently, I'm working as SDE intern at Crest Data Systems. learning Data Structure and Algorithms With Python.
 Beside's programming, I like Calisthenics and doing Sports like Carrom 🏃⛹️‍♂️🏋🏼‍♂️, I highly believe on **Spirituality, Ethics, Building Happy Relationships, Fitness and the most importantly The Peace and Smile i want to create on this planet before i die :)**